leahxu/EnterpriseFitness/README.md

 1. Open Tizen IDE for Wearable.

 2. Open the Project Explorer.
-Open the res file, then the xml file.
+Open the res folder, then the xml folder.
 Accessoryservices.xml is the service contract of the connection between the device and the android host.
 The service Channel id in particular must be correct.

-3. The actual pedometer collection and sending data to the Android host code is under the js file in main.js.
+3. The actual pedometer collection and sending data to the Android host code is under the js folder in main.js.
 Credit goes to http://denvycom.com/blog/accessing-sensor-data-on-samsung-gear-2/

 4. Right click on ActivizeConsumer in the Project Explorer.
 Select BuildProject (F10).
 This will create an ActivizeConsumer.wgt file.
 Copy ActivizeConsumer.wgt.